adithya-s-k/Storyblocks/README.md

 ## License

-Story Block is licensed under the MIT License.
+Story Blocks is licensed under the MIT License.
 See `LICENSE` for more information.

 ## Contact

-Stay updated with the latest happenings, announcements, and insights about Story Block by checking out my Twitter accounts.
-Engage in fascinating dialogues, access the latest news about the project, and gain insights from the person behind Story Block.
+Stay updated with the latest happenings, announcements, and insights about Story Blocks by checking out my Twitter accounts.
+Engage in fascinating dialogues, access the latest news about the project, and gain insights from the person behind Story Blocks.

 -   **Developer**: [@adithya-s-k](https://twitter.com/adithya_s_k).